thipages/TS_Class/README.md

 ));
 ```
 ### Limitation
 The syntax requires more things to write compare to regular OOP
+Public static property are reserved to TS_Class

+Note : it may be safer to move from static properties to constants